Coverage for Adults

 Who Is Eligible?

 Apple Health for Pregnant Women: Pregnant women can get Medicaid through Apple Health for Pregnant Women.
-To qualify, you must have household income under 198% of the FPL (note that a pregnant woman's household size is increased by the number of unborn children).
+To qualify, you must have household income under 198% of the FPL (in 2017: $2,680 for two people, $3,369 for three people) (note that a pregnant woman's household size is increased by the number of unborn children).
 You do not need to be a citizen or have a qualifying immigration status to be eligible, but you must be a state resident.

 Coverage for Immigrants: Alien Emergency Medical (AEM) offers limited coverage for other immigrants who have an emergency medical condition.
 These programs are available for emergency hospital care, cancer treatment, kidney dialysis and nursing facility care.
 For more information, see Health Care Reform: Immigrant Eligibility.